mroberts1/BOOTSTRA.386/manual/index.md

 ## Preface

-It was late 1982, headquarters in Boston tasked us with a bringing the microcomputer to the general public.
+It was Fall 1982, headquarters in Boston tasked us with a bringing the microcomputer to the general public.
 Their fever dream was a full-screen interface supporting pointing devices connected through any bus, full color displays, and running on everything from future palmtops to today's mainframes.
 Also, it has to fit on a single floppy and a non-technical person should be able to use it in minutes.

 The problem is nobody has built this. knows how to build that.
 We don't even know if today's micros are capable of such a feat.
 We were going to try it anyway.